dwaithe/ONBI_image_analysis/README.md

 # ONBI_image_analysis
-This repository contains the materials for the University of Oxford DTC ONBI Image Analysis course
+This repository contains the materials for the University of Oxford DTC ONBI Image Analysis course.